 More and more Modern Methods of Construction (MMC) are being put to use in the construction industry each year.
-Interest in MMC has extended to the construction of housing as they potentially represent savings in time and materials and provide higher standards of quality than more traditional methods of construction.
+Interest in modern construction methods has extended to the construction of housing as they potentially represent savings in:

-The issue with MMC is that, as they are often new, regulations haven’t always kept up with them as well as they should have.
-What this means is that the rules on how to utilise MMC for a new build can be unclear, which can lead developers to make mistakes.
-In this Tech Update we aim to highlight key points on utilising MMC in your developments as well as giving an overview of the suitability of systems and components.
+The issue with MMC is that, as they are often new constructions methods, regulations have not always kept up with them as well as they should have.
+What this means is that the rules on how to utilise MMC for a new build can be unclear, which can lead to developers making mistakes.
+In this Tech Update, we aim to highlight key points on utilising MMC in your developments, as well as giving an overview of the suitability of systems and components.

 - The accurate setting out of foundations etc. needs to be well managed

 - Modern methods of construction, in particular, modular systems and large panel systems, will require advanced planning of the site for access, off-loading, installation and possible storage of systems

 - MMC systems have their construction, design and layout planned well in advance so any last minute changes will need to be avoided by utilising good project management from the offset.
 What is known in the industry as a ‘design freeze’ should be imposed in advance of the production commencing in the factory

 - Quality of your end product will largely depend on accurate assembly on-site by factory trained or authorised Specialist Contractors

 - Modern methods of construction generally take advantage of standardised construction.
 This may cause issues when it comes to adapting to complex architectural or design requirements.
 Additional testing may be required to ensure standards for durability and weather tightness can be achieved.
 For example, incorporating flat roof drainage outlets through close panel parapet extensions.

 When working with Modern Methods of Construction, it is important to ensure that products or systems: